BYFu-cs/BYFu-cs.github.io/_posts/2026-2-1-Lagrange.md

   - "#News"
   - "#3D"
   - "#CMA"
-excerpt: Our latest work Three-dimensional narrow volume reconstruction method with unconditional stability based on a phase-field lagrange multiplier approach has been published to Comput.
+excerpt: Our latest work on 3D narrow volume reconstruction method with unconditional stability has been published to Comput.
 Math.
 Appl. recently.
 ---

 <div align="center">